dredivaris/reddit-scraper/README.md

 - 📱 User-friendly web interface
 - 🔍 Scrape posts from any subreddit
-- 💬 Extract comments from specific posts
+- 💬 Extract comments from specific posts with parent-child relationships
 - 📊 Export data to CSV
 - ⏱️ Time-based filtering
 - 🔄 Caching for better performance